Weather

 Getting Weather Data

-Weather data is retrieved using Hologram's get method:
+Weather data is retrieved using Hologram's get method.
+You can fetch the current weather, or the daily weather like so:

 })

-The callback returns an object with weather information, described below.
+The callbacks returns an object with weather information, described in detail below.

 Weather Object Overview

-The weather object returned by the weather callback contains three child objects:
+The weather object returned by the weather callbacks contains the following properties:

 current: